-To facilitate meeting the states' responsibilities regarding licensure and discipline, organizations such as the National Board of Chiropractic Examiners have been developed.
-Such occupational testing organizations provide expertise in the areas of testing and measurement, and allow the agencies which govern licensing to address other important issues.
-Within the United States, the arrangement is such that the states remain the final authority for granting a license while utilizing scores from examinations produced by national organizations.
+To facilitate the states' responsibilities regarding licensure and discipline, organizations such as the National Board of Chiropractic Examiners have been developed.
+Such occupational testing organizations provide expertise in the area of testing and allow the agencies that govern licensing to address other important issues.
+Within the U. S., a state may utilize scores from examinations produced by national organizations but the state remains the final authority for granting a license.